Book your travel consultation online

 When visiting an area with risk of malaria, anti-malarial medication may be required.

 The type of medication given will depend on where you are travelling and your medical history.
-We will help you find the anti-malarial medication that suits you.
+We will help you find the anti-malarial medication that suits you best.
 We always discuss the risks and benefits in detail at your appointment.

 What are antimalarials?

-Antimalarials are oral tablets taken to help prevent malaria, they offer up to 90% protection, dramatically reducing your risk of the disease.
+Antimalarials are oral tablets taken to help prevent malaria, they offer over 90% protection, dramatically reducing your risk of the disease.

-There are a number of varieties available on the market and it is best to discuss with a travel expert to determine the most suitable for you.
+There are a number of different types of malaria medication available, and our specialist travel nurses will help determine the most suitable option for you.

 Who should use antimalarials?

-Adults and children travelling to countries where Malaria is considered a risk should use antimalarial medication.
+Adults and children travelling to countries where Malaria is considered a risk should always use antimalarial medication.

-Antimalarials can reduce your risk of catching malaria by up to 90% making your travels much safer.
+Antimalarials can reduce your risk of catching malaria by more than 90% making your travels much safer.
+It is important to always use them in conjunction with bite prevention measures.

 Malaria is Preventable